Lordia-B/demo-repo/README.md

-#This containds information about the project
+#This contains information about the project

 Some data